Pre-commit Hooks Setup for Python Static Analysis

 Environment Isolation & Hook Architecture

 Pre-commit creates isolated virtual environments for each hook repository.
 This guarantees reproducible execution regardless of the host system.
-You must declare language: python alongside explicit additional_dependencies.
+You must declare explicit additional_dependencies for type stubs.

 Global site-packages are automatically excluded.
 This prevents silent failures caused by mismatched package versions.
 Full-project type scanners require pass_filenames: false to maintain cross-module inference accuracy.